 Gallstones can be extremely painful and crippling for patients suffering from the condition.
-For many people surgical removal of the gallbladder (cholecystectomy) is the best course of treatment to relieve symptoms.
+For many people gallbladder removal surgery (cholecystectomy) is the best course of treatment to relieve symptoms.

-At Kingsbridge Private Hospital in Belfast, our experts can perform this surgery in our state-of-the-art-facilities.
+At Kingsbridge Private Hospital in Belfast, our experts can perform this gall bladder operation in our state-of-the-art-facilities.

 What Do I Need To Know?